Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems

-Two popular solution methods to solve stochastic dynamic programming equations are Approximate Dynamic Programming (ADP) \cite{powellbook} and Stochastic Dual Dynamic Programming (SDDP) \cite{pereira}, which is a sampling-based variant of the the Nested Decomposition (ND) algorithm \cite{birge-louv-book,birgemulti}.
-Several enhancements of SDDP have been proposed such as the extension to interstage dependent stochastic processes \cite{morton,guiguescoap2013}, different sampling schemes \cite{birgedono}, and recently the introduction and analysis of risk-averse variants \cite{guiguesrom10,guiguesrom12,kozmikmorton,philpmatos,shapsddp,shaptekaya}, cut selection strategies \cite{pfeifferetalcuts,dpcuts0}, and convergence proofs of the algorithm for linear problems in \cite{philpot}, for nonlinear risk-neutral problems in \cite{lecphilgirar12}, for nonlinear risk-averse problems in \cite{guigues2015siopt}, and for linear problems without relatively complete recourse in \cite{guigues2015siopt}.
-However, a known drawback of the method is its convergence rate, making it difficult to apply to problems with moderate or large state vectors.
+Two popular solution methods to solve stochastic dynamic programming equations are Approximate Dynamic Programming (ADP) and Stochastic Dual Dynamic Programming (SDDP) \cite{pereira}.
+Several enhancements of SDDP have been proposed such as the extension to interstage dependent stochastic processes \cite{morton,guiguescoap2013}, the introduction and analysis of risk-averse variants \cite{guiguesrom10,guiguesrom12,kozmikmorton,philpmatos,shapsddp,shaptekaya}, cut selection strategies \cite{pfeifferetalcuts,dpcuts0, guiguesejor2017, guiguesbandarra17}, and convergence proofs of the algorithm and variants in \cite{philpot,lecphilgirar12,guigues2015siopt,guiguesinexact2018,guiguesbandarra17}.
+However, a known drawback of the method is its slow convergence rate.
 To cope with this difficulty, a regularized variant of SDDP was recently proposed in \cite{powellasamov} for Multistage Stochastic Linear Programs (MSLPs).
-This variant consists in computing in the forward pass of SDDP the trial points penalizing the objective with a quadratic term depending on a prox-center (called incumbent in \cite{powellasamov}) shared between nodes of the same stage and updated at each iteration.
+This variant consists in computing in the forward pass of SDDP the trial points using a Tikhonov regularization \cite{tikhonov}.
+More precisely, the objective is penalized with a quadratic term depending on a prox-center updated at each iteration.
 On the tests reported in \cite{powellasamov}, the regularized method converges faster than the classical SDDP method on risk-neutral instances of MSLPs.
-On the basis of these encouraging numerical results, several natural extensions of this regularized variant can be considered: \begin{itemize} \item[a)] When specialized to deterministic problems, how does the regularized method behave?
-For such problems, how to extend the method when nonlinear objective and constraints are present and under which assumptions?
-Can we show the convergence of the method applied to these problems under these assumptions? \item[b)] How can the regularized algorithm be extended to solve Multistage Stochastic NonLinear Problems (MSNLPs) and under which assumptions?
-Can we show the convergence of this algorithm applied to MSNLPs under these assumptions? \item[c)] What other prox-centers and penalization schemes can be proposed?
+On the basis of these encouraging numerical results, several natural questions arise: \begin{itemize} \item[a)] When specialized to deterministic problems, how does the regularized method behave?
+How to extend the method when nonlinear objective and constraints are present and under which assumptions to ensure the convergence of the method? \item[b)] How can the regularized algorithm be extended to solve Multistage Stochastic NonLinear Problems (MSNLPs) and under which assumptions to ensure the convergence of the algorithm to an optimal policy? \item[c)] What other prox-centers and penalization schemes can be proposed?
 Find a MSLP for testing the new prox-centers and penalization schemes.
 Can we observe on this application a faster convergence of the regularized method, as for the application considered in \cite{powellasamov}? \item[d)] Find a relevant application, modeled by a MSNLP, to test the regularized variant of SDDP. \end{itemize} The objective of this paper is to study items a)-d) above.
-Our findings on these topics are as follows: \begin{itemize} \item[a)] {\textbf{REDDP: REgularized Dual Dynamic Programming.}} We propose a regularized variant of Dual Dynamic Programming (DDP, the deterministic counterpart of SDDP) called REDDP, for nonlinear optimization problems.
-For REDDP, in Theorem \ref{convreddp}, we show the convergence of the sequence of approximate first step optimal values to the optimal value of the problem and that any accumulation point of the sequence of trial points is an optimal solution of the problem.
-The same proof, with weaker assumptions (see Remark \ref{remassumptionsD}) can be used to show the convergence of this regularized variant of DDP applied to linear problems.
+Our findings on these topics are as follows: \begin{itemize} \item[a)] {\textbf{Regularized Dual Dynamic Programming.}} We propose a regularized variant of Dual Dynamic Programming (DDP, the deterministic counterpart of SDDP) called DDP-REG, for nonlinear optimization problems.
+For DDP-REG, in Theorem \ref{convreddp}, we show the convergence of the sequence of approximate first step optimal values to the optimal value of the problem and that any accumulation point of the sequence of trial points is an optimal solution of the problem.
+The same proof, with weaker assumptions can be used to show the convergence of this regularized variant of DDP applied to linear problems.